 What is your church doing to encourage single dads and the children who live with their single father?

-This article is updated and adapted from an article originally published on the Kids & Divorce blog on August 14, 2103.
+This article is updated and adapted from an article originally published on the Kids & Divorce blog.